MX2005/Big-Data/README.md

 ## Final Checklist Before Submission

-- Rename and place files exactly as required in the assignment
+- Ensure the final `customer-analytics/` folder matches the required assignment structure
 - Ensure `results/` contains the generated `.csv`, `.txt`, and `.png` files
 - Include this README inside the final `customer-analytics/` folder
 - Verify all team members understand each stage of the pipeline before the discussion